pandora-web-server/pandora-web-server/static-files-module/README.md

-# Static Files Module for Pingora
+# Static Files Module for Pandora Web Server

-This crate allows extending [Pingora Proxy](https://github.com/cloudflare/pingora) with the capability to serve static files from a directory.
+This crate adds capability to serve static files from a directory to the Pandora Web Server.

 ## Supported functionality